 An architectural or interiors project is a commitment — our clients' time and energy is just as much of an investment as the project budget.

 On each unique project, TINTO's focus ultimately returns to the human benefit in all of our work — the 'why' takes priority.

 From the initial 'Discover' stage through to 'Deliver' and 'Review', we are receptive and attuned to the opportunities at hand and the times to make vital adjustments, with your help.
-Every stage of our process is designed with you in mind.

 A time for listening, ideas and understanding — plenty of questions, no wrong answers and much consideration given to what is truly essential to you.

 From these initial conversations, we begin to conceptualise and shape a brand new vision — one that encompasses all of your desires, requirements and absolute must-haves, while challenging some of the initial thoughts we might have had in the process.

 Pen hits paper — we consider each angle and assess every option.
 Opportunities and challenges are pinpointed and we hone raw ideas into specifics, working towards that 'perfectly-you' design.

 Things get exciting and ideas begin to come to life through detailed concepts and early visuals, while in parallel we begin to confirm a realistic budget and project timeline.

 Before we can engage with contractors and specialist consultants on the build, it's important that we're well-prepared on the paperwork front.